Understanding TCM Diagnosis

 Preparing for Your TCM Diagnostic Assessment

-To get the most accurate assessment during your visit to Carlton Massage:
+To get the most during your visit to Carlton Massage:

 Avoid caffeine for an hour before if possible, as it can affect pulse quality